-6.6.6.2 Extenuating Circumstances Occurring Immediately Prior to an Examination
+Extenuating Circumstances Occurring Immediately Prior to an Examination

-Students who experience sudden illness or other extenuating circumstances immediately prior to a scheduled examination, should not write the examination.
-Instead, students in such circumstances should submit a request for academic consideration (p.
-4) prior to the examination start time.
-Once the request is processed, the Commerce Office will notify the student and their instructor(s) with next steps.
-If a student attempts their exam, it is considered a valid attempt and consideration is not provided retroactively.
+Students who experience sudden illness or other extenuating circumstances, beyond their control, immediately prior to a scheduled examination, should not write the examination.
+Instead, students in such circumstances should submit a request for academic consideration prior to the examination start time.
+Once the request has been made and as soon as they are able, students must contact their instructor(s) to make arrangements to write a deferred examination.